Rubber Prices – Historical Graph

 2. Production Inputs

-The increasing cost of fuel, transportation, and labor adds to the worries of rubber producers.
+The rising cost of fuel, transportation, and labor adds to the worries of rubber producers.
 To maintain profitability, farmers put an additional value on their produce to keep up their productivity and livelihood.

 4. Synthetic Rubber